sigcsets/sigcse2020/reviewers/paper-review-guidelines.md

     - About the data: why this particular type of data is relevant to your research questions
     - About the participants: how many, what was their background (are they instructors, students, alumni, etc.); what if any formal coursework have they had in computing; how many were men and how many women; and any other factors that are relevant to the author’s project
     - About the person(s) gathering the data: What is their relationship to the participants?
 For example, if the data were collected from students in a class, was the instructor one of the researchers or not?
     - About the data gathering process: did the project use surveys, interviews, samples of student work, other; If surveys or interviews, exactly what questions were asked.
-	- Six pages may not be sufficient to provide all the necessary details.
-Authors may link to supplemental materials that should be blinded for review.
-However, as a reviewer, you are not expected to review linked supplemental materials.
 6. Is the data analysis process/methodology sufficiently described so that the reader could reproduce it?
     - What methodology was used?
     - Is the methodology described, with an appropriate citation?
-    - Is the implementation of the methodology clearly enough described?
+    - Is the implementation of the methodology described clearly enough?
 How many people were involved?
 What process was used to resolve any disagreements?
 	- Is the analysis process/methodology appropriate for answering the research questions?
 7. Is the analysis methodology something new to computing education research that might be a contribution itself?
 8. Are the results of the analysis clearly summarized?